Flomp/wanderer/README.md

 > Note: if you are using wanderer in a production environment make sure to change the MEILI_MASTER_KEY.

 You can also run wanderer on bare-metal.
-Check out the documentation for a detailed how-to guide.
+Check out the [documentation](https://github.com/Flomp/wanderer/wiki/Installation#from-source) for a detailed how-to guide.

+## Documentation

+Please check the [wiki](https://](https://github.com/Flomp/wanderer/wiki)) for the complete documentation.

 ## License
 This project is licensed under the AGPLv3 License.
 See the [LICENSE](LICENSE) file for the full license text.